Funding allocation

 Managing your grant

-If you are successful in obtaining a 2023-25 RADS grant, the 'A Guide to Managing your Grant brochure will assist you with the necessary actions and requirements for your grant to be paid and acquitted.
-It contains information about how you should report on your grant, as well as templates which you may wish to use.
+If you are successful in obtaining a 2025-27 RADS grant, the 'A Guide to Managing your Grant’ brochure will let you know what’s required for your grant to be paid and acquitted.
+It includes reporting templates you may wish to use and information about how you should report on your grant.

 Note:

-TThe new 2023-25 'A Guide to Managing Your Grant' brochure will be sent to successful grantees together with their funding deeds.
+The new 2025-27 'A Guide to Managing Your Grant' brochure will be sent to successful grantees together with their funding deeds.

 The conditions as outlined in your funding deed prevail.